 Through a keen eye for details, refined creativity and a talent for emotional storytelling, I capture your wedding day with a relaxed approach tailored to you and this lil love you've got goin on.

-One winter night I was just a few steps away from curling up in my little Italian apartment with a good book, when a small voice in my heart telling me to take out my camera and turn down an alleyway, interrupted my plans.
+when a small voice in my heart told me to take out my camera and turn down an alleyway.

 "Me?"
-She asked softly, finger pointing to her chest.
-She paused, "Bella?"
+She asked softly, finger pointing to her chest. "...Bella?"

-"Me, Bella," to herself as she walked away.
+"Me, Bella," to herself on her way.

 Despite the language barrier, the freezing cold, and the fact we were total strangers on the street in the dark- she walked away whispering to herself the truth, "me, bella."